-The machine model of ROCCC, shown in Figure 2, consists of on-chip memories (BRAM on the Xilinx architecture), memory interfaces and a pipelined scalar data-path.
-The scalar data-path accesses memory only through memory interfaces.
-The compiler performs scalar replacement transformation at front-end.
+The machine model of ROCCC, shown in Figure 2, consists of on-chip memories (BRAM on the Xilinx architecture), memory interfaces, and a pipelined scalar data path.
+The scalar data path accesses memory only through memory interfaces.
+The compiler performs scalar replacement transformation at the front end.
 Figure 3 shows a simple example.
-The compiler converts the code segment in Figure 3(a) into the segment in Figure 3(b), separating memory accesses from computations.
-Figure 3(c) is the hardware implementation of the highlighted segment (the scalar data-path).
+The compiler converts the code segment in Figure 3a into the segment in Figure 3b, separating memory accesses from computations.
+Figure 3c is the hardware implementation of the highlighted segment (the scalar data path).

-ROCCC uses Machine-SUIF virtual machine (SUIFvm) [12] intermediate representation as the back-end IR.
-The original SUIFvm assembly-like instructions, by themselves, cannot completely cover HDLs' functionality.
-For example, the statement (sum = sum + x) in a loop body will result in a loop carried dependency.
+ROCCC uses Machine-SUIF virtual machine (SUIFvm) [Holloway and Smith 2002a] intermediate representation as the back-end IR.
+The original SUIFvm assemblylike instructions, by themselves, cannot completely cover HDLs' functionality.
+For example, the statement (sum = sum + x) in a loop body will result in a loop-carried dependency.
 On FPGAs, this dependency can be simply removed by inserting a feedback variable between two adjacent pipeline stages.
-But the SUIFvm assembly-like instruction set does not have an equivalent operation to describe this behavior.
-To compensate for this lack, ROCCC performs high-level data flow analysis at the front-end and the analysis information is transferred through pre-defined macros to assist the back-end hardware generation.
+However, the SUIFvm assemblylike instruction set does not have an equivalent operation to describe this behavior.
+To compensate for this lack, ROCCC performs high-level data flow analysis at the front end and the analysis information is transferred through predefined macros to assist the back-end hardware generation.

-&lt;sup>1 These transformations are beyond the scope of this paper.
+1These transformations are beyond the scope of this paper.